Characters found in Clone High.

 - Likes Older Men: Not to say that she doesn't like men her age too, but she has no problems with getting down with men older than her.Abe: (while watching Cleo french kiss an old biker man in disgust) Geez that guy's like... fourty-five!

 - Ms. Fanservice: Cleo is portrayed as seductive, hedonistic and libidinous.
-She wears often skimpy outfit and her regular outfit is a white tank top which shows her large cleavage and a tight black miniskirt to show her voluptuous figure.
+She often wears skimpy outfits, and her regular outfit is a white tank top which shows her large cleavage and a tight black miniskirt to show her voluptuous figure.